logicalclocks/hops-util-py/README.rst

     :scale: 75 %
     :figclass: align-center

-The good news is that all you will need to do to get started is to move your code inside a function, see table below.
-You need to define a function - this code will get run on the Executors, and you need to invoke that function from the Driver (the main part of your Python program).
+The good news is that all you will need to do to get started is to move your code inside a function, see the code snippet below.
+You need to define a function (we called the function *train*, but it can have any name) - and the code inside the function will get run on Executors (containers).
+To invoke that function (*train*) from the Driver (the main part of your Python program), you just use the Experiment API in hopsml.
+You can launch a single Executor with *experiment.launch(<fn_name>)*.
+Other possible ways to call *train* on many Executors are *experiment.grid_search(<fn_name>)* for hyperparameter optimization, and *experiment.collective_all_reduce(<fn_name>)* for distributed training.

 .. code-block:: python